atrox39/Oryn/README.md

 <!---
 ## REST API

-This part will includes a simple tutorial to create a fully functioning REST API with Lucifer.
+This part will includes a simple tutorial to create a fully functioning REST API with Oryn.
 -->

 <!---
 ## GraphQL

-This part will includes a simple tutorial to create a fully functioning GraphQL with Lucifer.
+This part will includes a simple tutorial to create a fully functioning GraphQL with Oryn.
 -->

 ## Contributions

 Feel free to contribute to the project in any ways.

-This includes code reviews, pull requests, documentations, tutorials, or reporting bugs that you might found in Lucifer.
+This includes code reviews, pull requests, documentations, tutorials, or reporting bugs that you might found in Oryn.

 ## License

 MIT License

-Copyright (c) 2021 Lucifer
+Copyright (c) 2021 Oryn

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: